AlexsLemonade/OpenScPCA-analysis/CONTRIBUTING.md

 ## Conda environment setup

 To facilitate software setup and reproducibility, we have provided a basic conda environment file, `environment.yml`, that you can use to create a virtual environment with all the necessary dependencies.
+The software included in this file includes:

+- Python 3.10
+- `pre-commit` for managing code quality checks
+- `aws` command line tool for interacting with AWS
+- `jq` for parsing JSON files (useful with `aws`)

 ### Installing Miniconda